-Final Exam: The final exam will be held according to the official UNCG Final Exam Schedule, which lists the time for this exam as Wednesday, December 5, 12:00 - 3:00.
+Final Exam: The final exam will be held according to the official UNCG Final Exam Schedule, which lists the time for this exam as Wednesday, December 4, 12:00 - 3:00.

 ADA Statement: UNCG seeks to comply fully with the Americans with Disabilities Act (ADA).
-Students requesting accommodations based on a disability must be registered with the Office of Disability Services located in 215 Elliott University Center: (336) 334-5440.
+Students requesting accommodations based on a disability must be registered with the Office of Accessibility Resources and Services located in 215 Elliott University Center: (336) 334-5440 (or http://ods.uncg.edu).